nbfigueroa/phys-gmm/README.md

 The only limitation of the proposed approach is its computational complexity.
 Although the collapsed gibbs sampler needs significantly less iterations than that for the CRP-GMM, it is computationally taxing as all ``customer assignments`` have to be sampled in each iteration.
 Specifically, the first iteration is slow as the sampler begins with N clusters....more discussion here.

 ### Usage
-Such physically-consistent clustering is particularly useful for learning Dynamical Systems (DS) that are formulated as Linear Parameter Varying (LPV) systems, as introduced in [1,2].
+Such physically-consistent clustering is particularly useful for learning Dynamical Systems (DS) that are formulated as Linear Parameter Varying (LPV) systems, as introduced in [1].
 To use this approach for DS learning, download the [ds-opt](https://github.com/nbfigueroa/ds-opt.git) package.

 **References**
 > [1] Figueroa, N. and Billard, A. (2018) "A Physically-Consistent Bayesian Non-Parametric Mixture Model for Dynamical System Learning".
 In Proceedings of the 2nd Conference on Robot Learning (CoRL).
 Accepted.
-> [2] Mirrazavi Salehian, S. S. (2018) "Compliant control of Uni/ Multi- robotic arms with dynamical systems".
-PhD Thesis.

 **Contact**: [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) (nadia.figueroafernandez AT epfl dot ch)